One Trading API

 Perpetual Futures on One Trading include a funding rate, a periodic payment exchanged every 4 hours between long and short position holders.
 This mechanism helps align the perpetual contract's price with the underlying asset's spot price.
 One Trading does not charge fees on the funding rate.

-The funding rate consists of:
+The funding rate consists of two components:

 Premium Index: This represents the difference between futures and spot prices.
 When futures trade at a premium, the long position pays funding to the short position, encouraging more shorts and fewer longs, thus converging prices.
 Conversely, when futures trade at a discount, the short position pays funding to the long position.
+This self-correcting mechanism maintains alignment between futures and spot prices.

 Methodology#